 Skipping Breakfast:

-- Associated with type 2 diabetes and obesity; however, this has not been proven as a cause
+- Associated with type 2 diabetes and obesity

 - May result in weight loss